dm-chelupati/azure-functions-openai-aisearch-python/README.md

 ```

 ### Permissions
-#### Add your account (contoso.microsoft.com) with the following permissions to the Azure OpenAI and AI Search resources when testing locally.
+#### Add your account (your account email, for example: contoso@microsoft.com) with the following permissions to the Azure OpenAI and AI Search resources when testing locally.
 If you used `azd provision` this step is already done - your logged in user and your function's managed idenitty already have permissions granted.
 * Cognitive Services OpenAI User (OpenAI resource)
 * Azure Search Service Contributor (AI Search resource)